mikermcneil/beacon/SAILS.md

 - Conditionizr.js added
 - Snippets Manager has a working prototype in the /views folder
 - Non-functional Beacon "containers" and code is mocked out in /beacon folder

+Some Todos:
+---

+- integrate require.js compiling into process
+- how to call snippets from any template?
+- make google fonts working, and supporting array
+- connect Knockout.js mapping plugin to the Sails websocket
+- HTML minification?
+- markdown view parser?
+- frontend boilerplate code
+- get require.js working with knockout (or bypass it)
+- autoload css/js for snippets?